tinoryj/ELECT/README.md

 ### Dependencies

-* For Java project build (used for Prototype and YCSB): openjdk-11-jdk, openjdk-11-jre, ant, maven.
+* For Java project build (used for Prototype and YCSB): openjdk-11-jdk, openjdk-11-jre, ant, Maven.
 * For erasure-coding library build (used for Prototype via JNI): clang, llvm, libisal-dev.
 * For scripts: python3, ansible, python3-pip, cassandra-driver.

-The packages above can be directly installed via `apt` and `pip` package manager:
+The packages above can be directly installed via `apt` and `pip` package managers:

 ```shell
 sudo apt install openjdk-11-jdk openjdk-11-jre ant maven clang llvm libisal-dev python3 ansible python3-pip
 pip install cassandra-driver
 ```

-Note that, the dependencies for both ELECT and YCSB will be automatically installed via maven during compile.
+Note that the dependencies for both ELECT and YCSB will be automatically installed via Maven during compilation.

 ## Build

-### Environment setup (5 human-minutes)
+### Environment setup (5 human minutes)

 The build procedure of both the ELECT prototype and YCSB requires an internet connection to download the dependencies via Maven.
 In case the internet connection requires a proxy, we provide an example maven setting file `./scripts/env/settings.xml`.
-Please modify the file according to your proxy settings and then put it into the local Maven directory as shown below.
+Please modify the file according to your proxy settings and then put it into the local Maven directory, as shown below.

 ```shell
 mkdir -p ~/.m2